 Core Team

-Prof. Skyler Wang
+Skyler Wang

 Leo Holton

-Leo Holton holds a Bachelor's in Cognitive Science from McGill, with a research focus on the application of AI in online learning and healthcare contexts; this includes an honours thesis on how machine learning models help us understand medical phenomena.
+Leo Holton holds a Bachelor's in Cognitive Science from McGill, with a research focus on the application of AI in online learning and healthcare contexts, including an honours thesis on how machine learning models help us understand medical phenomena.
 After graduating in 2022, he moved to Amsterdam and worked as a consultant, implementing environmental regulations in the banking sector.
 He's back in Montreal now, resuming his research with the SCAI Lab.
 He's excited to be digging into AI's impacts on labour and relationships while zooming out to social groups to understand how benefits and harms are being distributed.
 Outside the lab, Leo organizes phone-free community events and volunteers with urban agriculture and meal delivery organizations.

 Camille Istanboulian